*** Little Lord Fauntleroy suits: major periods

 Figure 1.--This boys with long hair wears a very small velvet jacket to show off his elaborate lace collar and blouse.
 Note the large roll over lace cuffs.
 To emphasize his boyishness he is pictured here with a riding crop and boots.

 The Fauntleroy rage began in America during the mid-1880s with the publicatiion of Mrs. Burnett's famous book.
-It created a fashin sensation.
+It created a fashion sensation in America, that influenced other countries.
+Fashion until this time originated in Europe.
+The Fauntleroy Craze was the first American style to cross the Atalkantic in the other directuion, catching on in Europe.
+Notably it occurred as America was becoming an industriual giant and families with modest origins were becoming affluent.
+Great fortunes were being made, but the rise of the American middle-class with money to spend was often ignored, but arguably of even greater importance.
 The classic Fauntleroy suit with a small velvet jacket, knee pants and fancy lace or ruffled collar was popular for about 10-15 years and then began to change.
 Even during the height of the Fauntleroy craze, there were variations other than the classic suit avialable.
 Boys might wear regular suits with a range of Fauntleroy items such as lace or riffld callar to give a Fauntleroy look.
 The style continued into the new century and influenced boys' clothes through the 1920s.
-The Fauntleroy suits that appeared in the 1880s went through several major stylistic periods:
+The Fauntleroy suits that appeared in the 1880s went through several major stylistic periods.

 Major Stylistic Period

-HBC has organzined the different types of Fauntleroy suits into four basic periods.
+HBC has organzined the different types of Fauntleroy suits into three basic periods.
 This varied somewhat from country to country, but the basic pattern was fairly standard.
 The primary period for the classic Fauntleroy suit was from 1885 when Mrs. Burnett published her book to about 1905-1900.
 While this was the period in which Fautlroy suits were mopst popular, we see Fauntleroy suits or Fauntleroy-like styling over a much monher propd.
 There were variations within these basic periods, but some basic patterns emerge.
+There were also some precursors as well as some lingering modern influences.

 Early velvet suits (1770-1885)